Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Fire Elemental.md

 "languages": "Ignan"
 "cr": "5"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The elemental can move through a space as narrow as 1 inch wide without\
+- "desc": "The elemental can move through a space as narrow as 1 inch wide without\
     \ squeezing.
 A creature that touches the elemental or hits it with a melee attack\
-    \ while within 5 feet of it takes dice: 1d10|avg (1d10) fire damage.
-In addition,\
+    \ while within 5 feet of it takes 5 (dice: 1d10|avg (1d10)) fire damage.
+In\
-    \ the elemental can enter a hostile creature's space and stop there.
-The first\
+    \ addition, the elemental can enter a hostile creature's space and stop there.\
-    \ time it enters a creature's space on a turn, that creature takes dice: 1d10|avg\
+    \ The first time it enters a creature's space on a turn, that creature takes 5\
-    \ (1d10) fire damage and catches fire; until someone takes an action to douse\
+    \ (dice: 1d10|avg (1d10)) fire damage and catches fire; until someone takes\
-    \ the fire, the creature takes dice: 1d10|avg (1d10) fire damage at the start\
+    \ an action to douse the fire, the creature takes 5 (dice: 1d10|avg (1d10))\
-    \ of each of its turns."
+    \ fire damage at the start of each of its turns."
   "name": "Fire Form"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The elemental sheds bright light in a 30-foot radius and dim light in an\
+- "desc": "The elemental sheds bright light in a 30-foot radius and dim light in an\
     \ additional 30 feet."
   "name": "Illumination"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "For every 5 feet the elemental moves in water, or for every gallon of water\
+- "desc": "For every 5 feet the elemental moves in water, or for every gallon of water\
     \ splashed on it, it takes 1 cold damage."
   "name": "Water Susceptibility"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The elemental makes two touch attacks."
+- "desc": "The elemental makes two touch attacks."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+6 (+6 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+6 (+6 to hit), reach 5 ft., one target.\
-    \ Hit: dice: 2d6 + 3|avg (2d6 + 3) fire damage.
-If the target is a creature\
+    \ Hit: 10 (dice: 2d6 + 3|avg (2d6 + 3)) fire damage.
+If the target is a\
-    \ or a flammable object, it ignites.
-Until a creature takes an action to douse\
+    \ creature or a flammable object, it ignites.
+Until a creature takes an action\
-    \ the fire, the target takes dice: 1d10|avg (1d10) fire damage at the start\
+    \ to douse the fire, the target takes 5 (dice: 1d10|avg (1d10)) fire damage\
-    \ of each of its turns."
+    \ at the start of each of its turns."
   "name": "Touch"
 "source":
 - "MM"